Daiwv/CryptoProfitTracker/README.md

 ## TODO

-- Find a Bug where the ledger was imbalanced perhaps due to wrong timeframe between Deposits / Withdrawal / Order?

 - When sync'ing with CSV, also fetch order via API in case the fullOrders is not the latest one.

 - Show BTC and USD worth of money on footer.